Phalcode/gamevault-docs/docs/server-docs/setup.md

 ## More Methods

-We're excited to announce that we're expanding our support for One-Click App Integrations!
+We're excited to announce that we're expanding our support for One-Click-App Integrations!
 In the future, we plan to add more hosting systems to our lineup.

-We do want to point out that each system has its own unique blueprint syntax, and it can take a bit of time to set up the blueprints of new One-Click Apps just right.
+We do want to point out that each system has its own unique blueprint syntax, and it can take a bit of time to set up the blueprints of new One-Click-Apps just right.

 However, we're always looking for passionate individuals to join us in our mission!
-If you're interested in contributing and setting up a one-click app for any of these hosting systems, we'd love to have you on board.
+If you're interested in contributing and setting up a one-click-app for any of these hosting systems, we'd love to have you on board.
 Together, we can make our platform even more accessible and user-friendly for everyone.

 ## What Next?